JuntengLi/Kaggle-House-Prices-1/README.md

 ## Results

 My submission is currently ranked in the Top 12% on [Kaggle](https://www.kaggle.com/prabaltiwaree) and this can certainly be improved.
-One thing I notice is that at higher house prices errors increase and we seem to be underpredicting the price.
+One thing I notice is that at higher house prices errors increase and I seem to be underpredicting the price.
 Following charts show this (it is predicted on 20% of the validation data set aside from the Training data):

 ![Predictions1](https://github.com/ptiwaree/Kaggle-House-Prices/blob/master/Results/predictionchart1.png)

 ![Predictions2](https://github.com/ptiwaree/Kaggle-House-Prices/blob/master/Results/predictionchart2.png)

 ![Training Predictions](https://github.com/ptiwaree/Kaggle-House-Prices/blob/master/Results/predictiontrain2.png)

-In the next several days, I will be looking to improve my predictions.

 ## Tools Utilized